 Our friends over at Grow Your Own Potatoes have an excellent guide to growing your own potatoes.
-Ok, it might not be the typical time of year, but it easy super easy - all you need to start is a sprouting potato, a container and some soil.
+Ok, it might not be the typical time of year, but it easy super easy – all you need to start is a sprouting potato, a container and some soil.
 Aimed at primary school classes they also have lots of free downloadable activities.
-Take a peek at their creepy-crawly bug hotel!
-You can also let your class teachers know they can sign up for free potato growing kits (by 22nd January 2021).
+You can also let your class teachers know they can sign up for free potato growing kits (by the end of January).

 Hubble bubble, boil and trouble…

 Of course we can’t pass up an opportunity to mention probably the best activity of all – putting on the aprons and cooking up a storm in the kitchen.
 Got some budding witches and wizards wanting to brew up some potions?
 Give our yummy potato and pumpkin soup a try.
 How about pizza or chocolate potato cake?
 Browse through our spellbook for ideas…